omerien/CommandOS/README.md

 # CommandOS
 CommandOS is a command line OS in python.
 Feel free to upgrade it !
 I will post the 1.0 this weekend.

+Implemented features :
+* A tip system
+* An help and a credits command
+* A language system (2 languages provided)
+* An exit system (to exit the script)

 To-do list :
 * Finish the math command
 * Do the date command